 Waiting… and waiting… (and waiting some more…) to hear about how your job interview went?

-I’ve been hearing from executive recruiters and job-seekers that, in the first half of 2015, more job interviews than usual have been extended, delayed, stretched into additional rounds, postponed and – most frustratingly- suspended altogether, sometimes without any feedback from the company.
+I’ve been hearing from executive recruiters and job-seekers that more job interviews than usual have been extended, delayed, stretched into additional rounds, postponed and – most frustratingly- suspended altogether, sometimes without any feedback from the company.

 But, employers, you’re killing us with this hurry-up-and-wait scenario.